Skip to main content

 Neuron SDK Version Management

-• Trainium2/Inferentia2 require AWS Neuron SDK 2.x or later
+• Trainium2/Inferentia2 requires AWS Neuron SDK 2.x or higher

 • vLLM's Neuron backend requires separate installation: pip install vllm[neuron]

-• Not all Llama 4 models are validated on Neuron — check official compatibility list
+• Not all Llama 4 models are validated on Neuron — check the official compatibility list

 • FP8 quantization is only supported in GPU scenarios (Maverick)